 It’s just a quick walk through the garden but it was an excellent one none-the-less.
 We took photos, admired tiny birds nests in the cactus, and took silly panoramic iPhone photos where it looked like Jeff was floating.

-Last year while we were at Noah’s Art I was walking backwards taking photos and not paying attention when I got one of these cactus stuck my ankle.
+Last year while we were at Noah’s Art I was walking backward taking photos and not paying attention when I got one of these cactus stuck my ankle.
 I called Jeff over and had him pry it off with a stick.
 I almost immediately regretted not stopping to photograph it before removing it but I was left with a little reminder anyway – it actually bruised!
 It was sore for the whole rest of the trip too.
 Since that was my only previous experience with cholla cactus I did my best to be oh so careful in this garden full of them.

 Guess its time to plan another trip now, right?

 You can find more posts from our road trip under the “travel” tag.